 ACCOMMODATIONS: Accommodations at Sacha are very comfortable, in fact probably the most comfortable overall of any Ecuadorian rainforest lodge.
 The cabanas are built of mixed materials with electric lighting and hot-water showers in modern, tiled private bathrooms.
 Nights are pleasant in an amazingly insect-free environment with A/C (added in 2020/2021) and well-screened rooms.
-Sacha offers the comforts of good food in two well located areas; at La Balsa, food is attractively prepared and served buffet-style for breakfast and lunch while at the beautiful new restaurant, there is a 3-choice set menu for dinner.
+Sacha offers the comforts of good food in two well-located areas; at La Balsa, food is attractively prepared and served buffet-style for breakfast and lunch, while at the beautiful new restaurant, there is a 3-choice set menu for dinner.
 A full-service bar with a unique observation deck provides all the amenities along with a superb view.
 Free bottled water is always available, and fresh-pureed juices from tropical fruits of the region are provided with meals.
 Bottled soft drinks, beer, wine, and liquor are available at an additional charge from the bar.
 The generator, located at a distance so as not to intrude, operates all night long, so lights and plugs to recharge electrical items are available.
-In 2020, Sacha Lodge began making a number of renovations to its property including adding A/C to its cabins, and we've been informed that all cabins now have air-conditioning!!
-An amazing new restaurant for dinner has also been added as well as a few other surprises.
+In 2020, Sacha Lodge began making several renovations to its property, including adding A/C to all of its cabins!!
+An amazing new restaurant for dinner has also been added, as well as a few other surprises.
 A limited number of singles are available at Sacha Lodge.